-Still, in the case of a hair transplant with fine hair, your hair may look scarce even if you don’t experience hair loss after the surgery.
-Your hair grafts will survive and grow.
-Still, it might look as if the hair transplant is weak due to the diameter of the hair.
-However, the expertise of our surgeons will come into play here.
-They will make sure that the spacing and angling of the hair grafts are done in such a way that it gives a fuller appearance.
+Still, in the case of a hair transplant with fine hair, your hair may look sparse even if you don’t experience hair loss after the surgery.
+Your hair grafts will survive and grow, but still, it might look as if the hair transplant is weak due to the diameter of the hair.
+Your surgeon will make sure that the spacing and angling of the hair grafts are done in such a way that it gives a fuller appearance.

-Sometimes if the donor area is too weak, this isn’t possible.
+But keep in mind that if the donor area is too weak, this isn’t possible.
 We’ll make sure to discuss this with you before the surgery so that you know what to expect after the surgery takes place.
 One way to get a better idea of the results is to look at the before-after images of patients whose hair is the same as yours.

 What About the Donor Area in Case of Hair Transplant with Fine Hair?

 Of course, since the hair grafts are taken from the donor area, it will impact the density of the region after hair grafts are taken from there.
-It is possible that a person’s scalp becomes more visible, especially if they keep their hair short.
-The fine hair strands will make it difficult to provide complete coverage.
+A person’s scalp becomes more visible, especially if the patient decides to keep their hair short.
+Hair transplant with fine hair strands will make it difficult to provide complete coverage.

 In A Nutshell